 ...for those who wrote in the easy and productive 6502 Assembly

 ...for those who want to learn programming in a visual way

 I started programming the 6502 assembly in the far 1980, with my fantastic Apple ][ (not 'e', not '+' and not 'C' !).

-I did not know anything about programming and my only source of information (no Internet at that time!) was the Apple Monitor booklet, where a guy called Steve Wozniak (maybe someone remembers him!), collegue and friend of the other Steve (Jobs), wrote few essential guides on the CPU, the language and the D.O.S. monitor.
+I did not know anything about programming and my only source of information (no Internet at that time!) was the Apple Monitor booklet, where a smart guy called Steve Wozniak (maybe someone remembers him!), co-founder and friend of the other Steve (Jobs), wrote few essential guides on the CPU, the language and the D.O.S. monitor.
 It was a masterpiece!

 Later on I understood how clever was his programming and how many tricks he inserted into the code.

 I spent nights in studying and testing, until the my very first program decided to complete its job without errors...great time!

 With months and then years, the knowledge grow-up and a lot of floppy diskettes (the real floppy ones), with their enormeous content of 140KB accumulated on my desk: few completed programs, a quantity of investigation tests and some useful tools.

 There was an Assembler/DisAssembler, a Monitor Tool, a Disk Access Tool, and so on.